Soypete/WebServices-in-3-weeks/reliable-webservice-go/README.md

 _NOTE:_ In this exercise it is not intended to have a prometheus instance up and running, just to setup the endpoint where you can manually view the metrics.

-Using Expvars and/or Prometheus sdk add some custom metrics.
+Using Expvars and/or Prometheus SDK add some custom metrics.

 [Example](https://github.com/Soypete/golang-cli-game/blob/main/server/setup.go#L53)